conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 ## Fast Flow for Platform Team Leaders

 Your platform should accelerate teams,not add more friction.
-The Fast Flow Flywheel helps you understand your internal users, reduce cognitive load, and make platform decisions that drive real adoption.
+The Fast Flow Flywheel™️ helps you understand your internal users, reduce cognitive load, and make platform decisions that drive real adoption.

 ### You’re trying to…